Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Introduction

-In this work, we propose to respond to such challenges by modeling the selection data $\{(\bp^{(k)}, \mathcal{X}^{(k)}): k \in [K]\}$ via the aforementioned representative agent model $\bp^{(k)} = \arg\max_{\bx \in \mathcal{X}^{(k)}} \{ \bv^\top \bx - c(\bx)\},$ for $k \in [K].$ In particular, we focus on the case where $c(\bx)$ is in a separable additive form and we call the resulting model as the Separable Representative Agent Model (abbreviated as S-RAM).
-Formally, in the S-RAM, the representative agent selects a vector $\bp \in \text{conv}(\mathcal{X})$ that solves $\arg\max_{\bx \in \text{conv}(\mathcal{X})} \{ \bv^\top \bx - \sum_{j \in [n]} c_j(x_j)\},$ where $\bv \in \mathbb{R}^n$ is a vector of deterministic utilities and $\{c_j(x_j): j \in [n]\}$ are convex perturbation functions.
-Besides proposing this model, one of our key contributions is to precisely characterize the collection of $(\bp^{(k)}, \mathcal{X}^{(k)})$ tuples which can be modeled by S-RAM.
-Such exact characterizations have been critical in discrete choice modeling, both in leading to crisp understanding of the representative abilities of choice models and in performing counterfactual inference over product assortments unseen in the datasets; see, \cite{fudenberg2015stochastic,ruan2022nonparametric}.
-Similarly, our modeling of combinatorial selection data via S-RAM leads towards the following contributions:
+where $\bv \in \mathbb{R}^n$ is a vector of deterministic utilities and $\{c_j(x_j): j \in [n]\}$ are convex perturbation functions.
+Besides proposing this model, one of our key contributions is to precisely characterize the collection of $(\mathcal{X}^{(k)}, \bp^{(k)})$ tuples which can be modeled by s-RAM.
+Such exact characterizations have been critical in discrete choice modeling, both in leading to crisp understanding of the representative abilities of choice models and in performing counterfactual inference over product assortments unseen in the datasets; see, \cite{block1959random, farias2013nonparametric, jagabathula2019limit, fudenberg2015stochastic,ruan2022nonparametric}.
+Similarly, our modeling of combinatorial selection data via s-RAM leads towards the following contributions:

-\textbf{New modeling framework.} We propose a new nonparametric model for making counterfactual predictions in combinatorial selection environments, building on the S-RAM and the results developed below (see Figure \ref{fig:flowchat} for a flow chart).
-The approach is tractable and applicable to a broad class of combinatorial problems, enabling downstream inference for any quantity of interest on new instances.\\
+\begin{enumerate} \item \textbf{New modeling framework.} We propose a new nonparametric model for making counterfactual predictions in combinatorial selection environments, building on the s-RAM and the results developed below (see Figure \ref{fig:flowchat} for a flow chart).
+The approach is tractable and applicable to a broad class of combinatorial problems, enabling downstream inference for any quantity of interest on new instances.

-\textbf{Polynomial-time verifiable S-RAM consistency.} We provide necessary and sufficient conditions for observed data in a collection of $0 - 1$ polytopes to be representable by S-RAM.
-This reduces to solving a polynomial-sized linear program, enabling efficient model verification.\\
+\item \textbf{Polynomial-time verifiable s-RAM consistency.} We provide necessary and sufficient conditions for observed data in a collection of $0 - 1$ polytopes to be representable by s-RAM.
+This reduces to solving a polynomial-sized linear program, enabling efficient model verification.

-\textbf{Nonparametric counterfactual prediction.} When the data is consistent with S-RAM, we develop a nonparametric data-driven approach that builds on the exact characterization of S-RAM to support efficient prediction over new feasible sets.
-When the data is inconsistent with S-RAM, we show that a best fitting approximation can be computed via a compact mixed integer convex program.\\
+\item \textbf{Nonparametric counterfactual prediction.} When the data is consistent with s-RAM, we develop a nonparametric data-driven approach that builds on the exact characterization of s-RAM to support efficient prediction over new feasible sets using arbitrary functions of interest.
+This approach mitigates the risk of misspecification and enables end-to-end learning for s-RAM.
+When the data is inconsistent with s-RAM, we show that a best fitting approximation can be computed via a compact mixed integer convex program, which can be further used for prediction.